mosra/m.css/doc/doxygen.rst

     added after ``::`` and ``_`` in long symbols in link titles and after ``/`` in URLs.

-Single-paragraph list items, function parameter description and return value documentation is stripped from the enclosing :html:`<p>` tag to make the output more compact.
+Single-paragraph list items, function parameter description, table cell content and return value documentation is stripped from the enclosing :html:`<p>` tag to make the output more compact.
 If multiple paragraphs are present, nothing is stripped.
 In case of lists, they are then rendered in an inflated form.
 However, in order to achieve even spacing also with single-paragraph items, it's needed use some explicit markup.
 Adding :html:`<p></p>` to a single-paragraph item will make sure the enclosing :html:`<p>` is not stripped.

 .. code-figure::